sonertari/SSLproxy/README.md

 certificates but otherwise does not implement exploits against specific certificate verification vulnerabilities in SSL/TLS stacks.

-SSLproxy implements a number of defences against mechanisms which would normally prevent MitM attacks or make them more difficult.
+SSLproxy implements a number of defenses against mechanisms which would normally prevent MitM attacks or make them more difficult.
 SSLproxy can deny OCSP requests in a generic way.
 For HTTP and HTTPS connections, SSLproxy removes response headers for HPKP in order to prevent server-instructed public